 You can now activate your panic button with just one tap from your Apple iWatch or Android Wear smart watch.
 Just install the app on your linked watches.
 You can also activate the panic button on your Android phone by pressing the button on earphones that are plugged in.
 These great new beta features are designed to make it easier to get help, especially for runners, cyclists, the elderly even just when you're asleep at night.

 The latest version of the app enables us to easily partner with private security companies so they can protect their clients better.
 When your clients activate the panic button on their phone (which everyone carries on them and has on next to their bed at night, unlike traditional panic buttons) their phone will call you.
 Simultaneously you'll get a desktop alert in your control room (requires only internet access).
 You will be able to track their exact location on a Google Map, even if they can't speak or are on the move.
 This provides you with a competitive advantage and also enables you to support clients outside of their home.
 We'll even build you your very own app.
-For more information on the benefits and pricing contact us today or download our information pack.
-We can even set you up with access to a free demo so you can test it for your self.
+For more information on the benefits and pricing contact us today about joining as a partner or getting your own version of the app.

 1. Why does the app require all these permissions?